Chart Color Schemes

 Ocean Grove has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 14 projects potentially impacting the region.
-Notable initiatives include Kingston Ocean Grove Estate, Ti-Tree Village Redevelopment, 61 Powell Street Townhouses, and 57-59 The Parade Apartments.
-The following list details those most likely to be relevant.
+AreaSearch has identified 14 projects likely impacting the area.
+Notable projects include Kingston Ocean Grove Estate, Ti-Tree Village Redevelopment, 61 Powell Street Townhouses, and 57-59 The Parade Apartments.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.